zainabmelh/guide-articles/articles/Certificates/house-our-page-within-a-bootstrap-container-fluid-div/index.md

 ---
-title: "House our page within a Bootstrap Container Fluid Div"
+title: House Our Page Within A Bootstrap Container Fluid Div
-parent: "certificates-guide"
 ---
 To make the content responsive, we use the `container-fluid` class.

     <div class="container-fluid">